snotskie/ttrpg/md/index.md

 Also note:

-**Help on Hard or Complex Checks:** If you Help a Check that requires multiple rolls, only the lowest of those rolls is Helped.
+**Help on Hard Checks:** If you Help a Check that requires multiple rolls, only the lowest of those rolls is Helped.

 **Multiple Helpers:** Multiple characters can Help the same roll if they each pay the cost.